 Frequent wake-ups keep your baby safe.

-The updated guidelines reiterate the importance of always putting babies on their backs (not their side or tummies).
+The updated safe sleep guidelines reiterate the importance of always putting babies on their backs (not their side or tummies).
 “My baby wakes up a lot unless she’s on her stomach!” you say?
 We hear you.
 But the experts believe that’s actually a good thing.
 “An infant who wakes frequently is normal and should not be perceived as a poor sleeper,” write the AAP authors.
 In fact, frequent “arousal” is the best way to protect against SIDS.
 “Physiologic studies show that infants are less likely to arouse when they are sleeping in the prone [on their stomachs] position.
 The ability to sleep arouse from sleep is an important protective physiologic response to stressors during sleep, and the infant’s ability to sleep for sustained periods may not be physiologically advantageous.”
 This is not exactly what exhausted parents want to hear, though.

-Dr. Feldman-Winter is aware that a lot of these rules aren’t easy to follow, but doing your best to adhere to the latest recommendations is extremely important for ensuring a safe infant sleeping environment.
+Dr. Feldman-Winter is aware that a lot of these safe sleep guidelines aren’t easy to follow, but doing your best to adhere to the latest recommendations is extremely important for ensuring a safe infant sleeping environment.
 “We know it’s not easy—that’s why we want to have these conversations about reducing risk.
 The best we can do is to get folks moving along the pathway to change,” she says.
 “And fortunately, SIDS is a rare event.”